chudkowsky/howcryptoworksbook/Chapter_13_DePIN.md

-# Part XIII: Decentralized Physical Infrastructure Networks (DePIN)
+# Chapter XIII: Decentralized Physical Infrastructure Networks (DePIN)

 *This section examines the emerging category of protocols that use token incentives to coordinate the deployment and operation of physical infrastructure, from wireless networks to computing resources and environmental monitoring.*

-## Chapter 54: DePIN Fundamentals and Architecture
+## Section 1: DePIN Fundamentals and Architecture

 ### Defining Decentralized Physical Infrastructure